 Plant Material Collection and Identification

 Fresh, mature leaves of Ocimum kilimandscharicum were collected from a botanically authenticated source.
 Collected leaves were washed thoroughly under running tap water, surface-dried, and shade-dried at room temperature for 10–14 days until a constant dry weight was achieved.
-Dried leaves were grinded to a fine powder using a mechanical grinder and stored in airtight containers away from light and moisture until further use.
+Dried leaves were ground to a fine powder using a mechanical grinder and stored in airtight containers away from light and moisture until further use.